 In his phone call with Motherboard, Isolini frequently described his piece as “interventions.”
 He explained that since ubiquitous Google Map street views have collapsed the distinction between private and public space, his work could be seen as performance art, a type of art where the defining trait is intervening with people’s experience in a public space.

-“It’s really interesting, [as a Google Contractor] you’re sort of going into people’s spaces and really making them completely visible online in a way that’s so past the point of their private spaces,” Isolini said.
+“It’s really interesting, [as a contractor] you’re sort of going into people’s spaces and really making them completely visible online in a way that’s so past the point of their private spaces,” Isolini said.
 “You’re exploiting it.
 But some people want that.
 They want to be visible.
 And obviously, these garner a ton of views for businesses, so they can be really positive.”

 Google Maps would not be possible without the work of contract laborers like Isolini, who capture 360-degree panoramas, upload them, and make them public.
 But by the same token, this means that little bits of humanity will inevitably leak into the sanitized tool that Google originally had in mind.